giraudjulemis/Sprint-Challenge--Processes-and-Scheduling/README.md

 1. List all of the main states a process may be in at any point in time on a standard Unix system.
 Briefly explain what each of these states mean.
+   * The main states a process may be in at any point in time on a standard Unix system are `created`, `ready`, `running`, `blocked`, and `terminated`.
+    * The `created` state begins once a process is created; proccesses remain in the created state until they move to the ready state.
+    * The `ready` or waiting state indicates that the process has been loaded onto main memory and is waiting to be executed.
+    * When a process is selected for execution, it moves to the `running` state.
+    * Processes may be stopped temporarily if they are placed in the `blocked` state.
+    * Finally, a process is said to be in the `terminated` state when it has either terminated execution or been deliberately killed.

 2. What is a Zombie Process?
 How does it get created?
 How does it get destroyed?
+    * A zombie process is a process that has finished executing and is in a terminated state that is still in the process table.
+    * They are created when a child process executes and is terminated before its parent process, but the exit status is needed in order for the parent process to run.
+    * Once the wait() function is called from the parent process, the zombie's entry is removed from the process table and is thus destroyed.

 3. Describe the job of the Scheduler in the OS in general.
+    * The Scheduler selects processes from the queue and loads them into system memory so that they can be executed.

 4. Describe the benefits of the MLFQ over a plain Round-Robin scheduler.
+    * The Multi-Level Feedback Queue allows input/output bound processes to run more frequently which minimizes response time.
+    * When using Round-Robin scheduling, highly interactive processes aren't scheduled any more frequently than processes that are bound to the CPU.

 ## Programming Exercise: The Lambda School Shell (`lssh`)